 Robert Barnes is a partner in the Litigation Department of Kaye Scholer’s Los Angeles office.
 His litigation practice concentrates on intellectual property and employment disputes.

-Mr. Barnes has litigated numerous disputes over copyright and trademark infringement, false advertising, and unfair competition.
-For example, he represented MGM and Danjaq, the owners of the James Bond copyright, in the landmark case of MGM v.
+Robert represented MGM and Danjaq, the owners of the James Bond copyright, in the landmark case of MGM v.
 American Honda, establishing that the James Bond film character was itself a copyrighted property that could not be mimicked without a license from the owners of the copyright.
-Mr. Barnes also successfully represented ABC and Granada Television against CBS’ claim to broad copyright protection in “Survivor,” a case which set the standard for producers’ rights in reality television programming.
-He has represented Kelley Blue Book Company in a series of suits to establish Kelley's ownership of the "Blue Book" trademark on the Internet and more generally.
-He has represented Initial Entertainment Group in several suits involving credit, profits accounting, and production fee disputes.
+He also successfully represented ABC and Granada Television against CBS’ claim to broad copyright protection in “Survivor,” a case that set the standard for producers’ rights in reality television programming.
+Robert also represented Warner Bros. in several disputes concerning profits accounting for successful television series.

 Robert represented Sequenom in a series of patent infringement disputes arising from the breakthrough discovery that fetal DNA circulates in a pregnant woman’s blood.
 He has litigated trademark disputes over Internet domain names, and obtained injunctions against “cybersquatters.”
 He has written widely on legal remedies in domain name disputes.